365 day money back guarantee

 Smoothies

 For a more nutrient-dense option, blending your protein powder into a smoothie is an excellent idea.
-You can mix in fruits, vegetables, and other ingredients like collagen and bone broth together to create a meal replacement packed with vitamins, minerals, and fiber.
+You can mix in fruits, vegetables, and other ingredients like collagen and bone broth together or even a protein powder for almond flour to create a meal replacement packed with vitamins, minerals, and fiber.
 Wondering how much collagen is in bone broth?
-Adding bone broth to a smoothie gives an additional protein boost, making it a versatile base for your shake.
+Adding bone broth supplements to a smoothie gives an additional protein boost, making it a versatile base for your shake.

 bone broth banner